Skip to main content Skip to secondary navigation

 Lodging

 Travelers have the option to book their hotel outside of the Stanford Travel program.
 Since booking a hotel through Stanford Travel affords safety benefits and administrative efficiencies, Stanford Travel remains the preferred option.
-Regardless of the mode of booking hotels, travelers must continue to adhere to Stanford’s lodging policy and register the booking.

 Rental Cars